 How Can I Become A Volunteer Firefighter?

 Applications for Volunteer Firefighters are accepted all year round.
-Next recruit class is January 2016.
-Applications are available online, at Fire Station #1, 2225 Otter Point Road, or by contacting Assistant Chief Matt Barney, Training Officer at 250-642-5422.
+Next recruit class is January 2018.
+Applications are available online, at Fire Station #1, 2225 Otter Point Road, or by contacting Captain Cam Norris-Jones at 250-642-5422.

-Training sessions for new recruit firefighters begin in January at Fire Station #1.
+Training sessions for new recruit firefighters begins in January 2018 at Fire Station #1.
 When basic training is completed, successful applicants will be issued a pager and can begin attending emergency calls.
-Applications must be received in full before August 14th to be considered for the Winter Recruit class.

 Upon successful completion of probation, the new member becomes a “regular” firefighter and continues with regular Thursday night training sessions with their fellow firefighters.